joshptn/joshptn/README.md

 I am the kind of programmer who don't code… I architect solutions.
   <br /><br />
 I hold an Associate Degree in Computer Technology and am currently pursuing my Bachelor’s in Information Systems.
-My bassion lies in building smart systems, sparking innovation, and helping businesses grow with tech-driven solutions.
+My passion lies in building smart systems, sparking innovation, and helping businesses grow with tech-driven solutions.
 I blend a business-minded approach with a high-value mindset, because technology isn’t just about lines of code, it’s about creating real-world impact.
   <br /><br />
 Whether it’s architecting in the cloud, streamlining processes, or turning bold ideas into reality, I’m here to make it happen.